Sign In / Sign Out

 “Nobody has jobs out there,” Solomon said of a particular area of Pohnpei State.
 “They live simply, but some very minor adjustments could make the standard of living a lot better.”

-Solomon found a solution for the problem he is trying to solve at Thunderbird School of Global Management.
-He has spent the time since graduating in 2018 fine-tuning that plan and putting it into action, including traveling to Okinawa and Malaysia to observe seaweed farms, getting an import/export license and securing a grant from United Nations Environmental/Global Environmental Facility.
+Solomon found the solution at Thunderbird School of Global Management.
+Since graduating in 2018, he has spent his time fine-tuning his plan, including traveling to Japan and Malaysia to observe seaweed farms, getting an import/export license and securing a grant from UN Environment and the Global Environment Facility.

-“Tbird graduate Solomon Frank, who was raised in Salem, Ore., believes seaweed farming is the solution to problems he observed in Micronesia, the land of his father.” – Click to tweet
+“T-bird Solomon Frank, who was raised in Salem, Oregon, believes seaweed farming is the solution to problems he observed in Micronesia, the land of his father.” – Click to tweet

 “Business wasn’t something that was on the forefront of my mind,“ Solomon said.
 “Humanitarianism was behind my drive.
 Business was a means to an end.
 I want to help people.
 That’s what I like to do.
 I want to do help on a mass scale.”